Perfect Weekend in St. Augustine Itinerary

 Affordable major chain hotels are also nearby and make a good budget option.

 A vacation rental just steps from the historic district like this one on Airbnb has plenty of room for a small family or it’s perfect for a couple.
-And since it includes a full kitchen, it’s easy to save money on food.
+And since it includes a full kitchen, it’s easy to save money on food by cooking your own meals instead of eating out.

 If you’re interested in hotel accommodations here are some top-rated and recommended options: